-Welcome to Maritime Reconnaissance and Surveillance 2014 – Europe's leading forum for maritime and reconnaissance professionals.
+Welcome to Maritime Reconnaissance and Surveillance 2015 - Europe's leading forum for maritime ISR professionals

-As more and more scrutiny is placed on military and civil maritime reconnaissance and surveillance capabilities, nations are asking how they can deliver enhanced maritime domain awareness and just what the best platforms are for the job and if they affordable.
+As more and more scrutiny is placed on military and civil maritime reconnaissance and surveillance capabilities, nations are asking how they can deliver enhanced maritime domain awareness, what the best platforms are for the job, and if they affordable.
 Will the traditional Maritime Patrol Aircraft remain the norm as the P8 comes of age or will business jet conversions continue to increase in popularity?
 Undoubtedly, satellites can play a significant role, but are they effective at an affordable cost?

-Maritime Reconnaissance and Surveillance 2013 attracted over 120 senior military and industry representatives to engage in a two-way discussion about the future maritime reconnaissance.
-Naturally Maritime Reconnaissance and Surveillance 2014 will continue to provide you with a truly international viewpoint on current and future requirements but this year will also see an increased focus on satellite capabilities and governmental maritime reconnaissance missions.
+Maritime Reconnaissance and Surveillance 2014 attracted over 120 senior military and industry representatives to engage in a two-way discussion about the future maritime reconnaissance.
+Continuing to provide you with a truly international viewpoint on current and future requirements, this year's symposium has already seen registration from over 20 nations, including Saudi Arabia, Morocco, Sierra Leone, Australia and Colombia.

 Keep checking back for more updates as the 2014 agenda continues to take shape.